 Set up new accounts whenever possible.

-Set up two-factor verification whenever possible.
+Reset all of your passwords for all accounts, including email, social media, online banking and financial, and medical accounts.
+Also, set up two-factor authentication whenever possible.
 This will prompt you to verify an attempted login to your accounts through a second layer of security.
 Often, that is done through a text message or email.
-Be sure you also change the security questions and respective answers on all of your accounts.
+Be sure you change the security questions and respective answers on all of your accounts as well.

 Disable any automatic logins that you may have set up for your accounts.